 Avoid a Simple Danger

 Before I continue, I’d like to explain something real quick.
-When you watch YouTube videos of pro mixers in the studio doing all these crazy techniques, you may sometimes see someone just balance a mix without putting their faders all the way down but rather moving faders up and down as they go with every instrument in the mix still playing.
+When you watch YouTube videos of pro mixers in the studio doing all these crazy techniques, you may sometimes see someone just balance a mix without putting their faders all the way down but rather moving faders up and down as they go with every instrument in the mix still playing also convert that mp3 using mp3 to midi converter web app.
 I’d really like to emphasize that these mix engineers have so many years of experience that their ears may have adapted to hear things this way.
 For the most of us, this isn’t the best way to approach mixing because it’s not the most “objective” way, meaning you can easily get lost.
 Try to take these videos with a pinch of salt, it’s great to watch and learn from pro’s but try not to just copy what they are doing and apply it to your mixes, what they are doing comes from evolved experience and knowledge and is heavily dependent on the music they are mixing.

 Beginning a Balance

 Ok, back to the task at hand!
 Now that you have your faders down, from your notes, start with the most important section(typically the end) and the most important instrument in that section.
 I usually like to start with the rhythmic instruments(drums, percussion, bass, synth arps etc…).
 Once you’ve found the most important instrument, slowly bring up the fader until your at a comfortable level on your monitoring system.
 Make sure this level is not clipping at all and bare in mind other instruments need to play at the same time, increasing the overall level so don’t go too hot.
 I think a good start point to aim for, depending on the source material is -12db to -6db, this gives you some head room.